Undergraduate Studies

 - AST 2002 and AST 2002K are offered every fall and spring semester.
 AST 2002 is often offered in the summer semester as well.

 - AST 2037 and AST 3114 are offered occasionally, at irregular intervals.
-Check the course schedule to see if they are being offered.
+Check the course schedule!

 - AST 3110, 3211, 3402, 4142, and 4152 are offered quite regularly, if not annually then at least every other year.